khumbulani9/My-react-app/README.md

 * [License](#license)

   # My-react-portfolio-project
 The React project is very important, with regards to showcasing the skills and abilities i have learned whilst undertaking the course.
 My React portfolio which i am building will have demonstrate this and further improve my chances of landing a position within the web development.
+The website is built with responsive and imaginative, personal portfolio using React, Vite, and TailwindCSS, showcasing modern web development techniques including smooth animations, with an interactive UI.

   ## Acceptance criteria